 What the research shows

-Science suggests an association among stress, depression and heart disease.
-The association risk factors for heart disease such as high blood pressure.
-Stress may also affect and physical inactivity.
-Managing and treating these conditions is important to reduce Stress and your heart
+Science suggests an association among stress, depression, and heart disease.
+Several factors for heart disease such as high blood pressure.
+Stress may also affect behaviors inactivity.
+Managing and treating these conditions is important to reduce your overall Stress and your heart

 Emotional stress causes a negative chain reaction in your body.
 If you're angry, anxious, tense, frustrated, frightened, or depressed, your body's natural response is to release stress hormones.
 These hormones include cortisol and adrenaline.
 They prepare your body to deal with stress.
 They cause your heart to beat more rapidly and your blood vessels to narrow to help push blood to the center of the body.
 The hormones also increase your blood pressure and blood sugar levels.
 This “fight or flight” response is thought to date back to prehistoric times, when we needed an extra burst of adrenaline to After your stress subsides, your blood pressure and heart rate should return to normal.